ss-acharya/stockscreener/README.md

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

 When trying to understand how well a company does, the first thing that an investor looks at is the stock price.
 Stock price is a convenient thing to look at on a site at a brockerage because it is given and it is daily.
 However, it is a highly volatile parameter to work with.
-Therefore, if possible, we work with earnings.
+Therefore, if possible, we work with yearly company earnings to try and understand how well a company does.

 <!-- ROADMAP -->